Considering a cash–out refinance?

 Aside from a small ding for having your credit pulled, a cash–out refinance does not affect your credit score.
 “On the other hand, if the cash–out from the loan is used to pay off debt, you may notice an improvement in your credit score,” Leahy says.

 Many brick–and–mortar and online banks and lenders offer cash–out refinance loans, including conventional, FHA, and VA cash–out refinance loans.
 Shop around carefully and compare rate quotes and terms from several lenders to find the best deal.

 What are today’s cash–out refinance rates?

-Mortgage rates have fallen, and cash-out refinance rates are no exception.
+Mortgage rates have fallen over the past couple years, and cash–out refinance rates are no exception.

 For a qualified borrower, it’s now possible to cash out your home equity and secure a lower rate on your mortgage.